peri-source/peri/docs/walkthrough.rst

 Mathematically, we can describe the illumination as some sort of continuous field defined over the image.
-These field-like descriptions are stored in the module ``peri.comp.ilms``, which we import in the first line.
+These field-like descriptions are stored in the module :mod:`peri.comp.ilms`, which we import in the first line.
 A quick look at the module shows that there are a sizeable number of possible illumination field descriptions.
 All of these conceptually do the same thing, but they are each parameterized slightly differently.
 After a lot of experimentation, I've